Hard Rock Hotel and Casino: 2007–2013: Seminole Tribe of Florida

-Rebrandings and expansion (2014-2020)
+2014–2020: Rebrandings and expansion

 The Hotel Zoso in Palm Springs, California was converted into a 160-room Hard Rock Hotel and opened in 2014.
 It subsequently closed.
-A location in Atlantic City, New Jersey was planned in 2010, but those plans were canceled in 2012; however, in 2017, they acquired from Icahn Enterprises the closed Trump Taj Mahal, which in 2018 was reopened as Hard Rock Hotel & Casino Atlantic City.
-All-inclusive resorts operate under the Hard Rock brand in the Dominican Republic and Mexico.
-In 2013, the Hard Rock Rocksino Northfield Park opened as a joint slot machine and track venture near Cleveland, Ohio.
-Then in early 2019, it was announced that JACK Cincinnati Casino in Cincinnati was sold for $745 million to Vici Properties and Hard Rock International, with Vici acquiring the land and buildings for $558 million and Hard Rock buying the operating business for $187 million.
-Hard Rock would lease the casino from Vici for $43 million per year, and would rebrand it as Hard Rock Casino Cincinnati.
+A location in Atlantic City, New Jersey was planned in 2010, but those plans were canceled in 2012; however, in 2017, they acquired the closed Trump Taj Mahal from Icahn Enterprises, which in 2018 was reopened as Hard Rock Hotel & Casino Atlantic City.

+Hard Rock Hotel Ibiza in Playa d'en Bossa, Ibiza, Spain had a soft opening on May 18, 2014, followed by a grand opening on June 20, 2014.
 In 2015, Hard Rock announced a new hotel in Bogotá, Colombia, which will open in 2019.
 The company had plans to open in the biggest financial district in Colombia, the Centro Internacional, but it revised those plans.
-The hotel will be located in the exclusive Zona Rosa de Bogotá, home of luxury boutiques.
+The hotel would be located in the exclusive Zona Rosa de Bogotá, home of luxury boutiques.
+Hard Rock Hotel Chicago would close permanently on November 30, 2017, to undergo a rebranding as St. Jane Chicago Hotel, now Pendry Chicago as of May 2021.

+Then in early 2019, it was announced that Jack Cincinnati Casino in Cincinnati was sold for $745 million to Vici Properties and Hard Rock International, with Vici acquiring the land and buildings for $558 million and Hard Rock buying the operating business for $187 million.
+Hard Rock would lease the casino from Vici for $43 million per year, and would rebrand it as Hard Rock Casino Cincinnati.

-In July 2019, Hard Rock International announced plans for a casino in Rockford, Illinois, about 75 miles west of Chicago along I-90.
-Two other proposals were made for the city's lone casino license, but the city council only recommended the Hard Rock proposal to the Illinois Gaming Board, who will decide which site will get the license.
+In July 2019, Hard Rock International announced plans for a casino in Rockford, Illinois, about 75 miles west of Chicago along I-90, developed on the former site of the Clock Tower Resort, infamous for housing an, at the time, heavily vandalized and defunct CoCo Key Water Resort before it was torn down.
+Two other proposals were made for the city's lone casino license, but the city council only recommended the Hard Rock proposal to the Illinois Gaming Board, who would decide which site will get the license.
 The temporary casino, named Rockford Casino-A Hard Rock Opening Act, opened on November 10, 2021.
 It features a Rock Shop, Hard Rock memorabilia, slots, and two restaurants.
-The permanent casino is planned to open within two years and feature a Hard Rock Cafe, live music venue, 90 foot tall replica of a Rick Nielson guitar, and will be a full-fledge Hard Rock Casino.
+The permanent casino was planned to open within two years and feature a Hard Rock Cafe, live music venue, 90-foot-tall replica of a Rick Nielson guitar, and will be a full-fledge Hard Rock Casino.

-In November 2019, Hard Rock Hotel & Casino Sacramento at Fire Mountain opened adjacent to the Toyota Amphitheatre near Wheatland, California.
+In November 2019, Hard Rock Hotel & Casino Sacramento at Fire Mountain opened adjacent to the Toyota Amphitheatre in Wheatland, California.
 Also in November, Hard Rock announced a new hotel in São Paulo, Brazil, in the heart of popular Paulista Avenue.